- About Us

 Held each March, the event brings distinguished scholars to UTA to speak on subjects of historical and contemporary significance.
 Following the conclusion of the series, guest speakers are invited to revise and polish their lectures for inclusion in an edited collection published by Texas A&M University Press.

 Recent Webb Lectures have addressed a wide range of topics including travel and travel writing in the modern era; the Medieval Mediterranean world; new historical approaches to the Texas Revolution; disability history; transnational perspectives on the Soviet Bloc; and deportation in the Americas.

-The upcoming (March 2017) Webb Lectures are devoted to "The Economics of Higher Education in the United States."
+The most recent (March 2017) Webb Lectures were devoted to "The Economics of Higher Education in the United States."